marina601/discover-malta/README.md

 #### General Features

 - The website has a responsive design based on the screen view.
-- Nav bar and footer background colour is black to give the user a cle
+- Navbar and footer background colour is black, not to distract the user from the content.
 - All pages have call-to-action buttons to give the user easy access to the next page.
 - Favicon Icon is present for windows and apple devices to improve user experience.
-- Page title to each page has been added dynamically through Django template in the base.html
+- Page title to each page has been added dynamically through the Django template in the base.html
      - `<title>Discover Malta {% block extra_title %}{% endblock %}</title>`
-- Each page has its own title added using this block.
+- Each page has its title added using this block.

 #### Buttons